DFriend01/RISC-Assembler/README.md

 ## Instruction Set

 Refer to the [instruction set](https://github.com/DFriend01/RISC-Assembler/blob/main/docs/InstructionSet.pdf) to see which instructions are supported and how they function.
+Take a look at the [instruction encodings](https://github.com/DFriend01/RISC-Assembler/blob/main/docs/InstructionEncodings.pdf) to see how all the instructions are encoded into 32 bits.

 ## Syntax Rules